What’s the absolute best way to start learning the guitar?

 Wonderwall – Oasis

-If you find yourself at a college reunion for anyone around the turn of the millennium, you’re going to hear this song.
-If there’s an acoustic guitar there, there’s a 90% chance you’re going to hear it live.
+If you find yourself at a college reunion for anyone around the turn of the millennium, you will hear this song.
+If there’s an acoustic guitar there, there’s a 90% chance you’ll hear it live.
 It was everywhere.
 It is everywhere.
 But it helps build your chord voicing, so it gets a pass.

 What Might Trip You Up